apereo/cas/developer/Sec-Vuln-Response.md

   - Recommended guidelines for upgrades and applications of the patch.
 - At the end of a four-week grace period, a public security announcement is posted that should fully disclose the issue and nuances of the security patch or workarounds.

-An example notification messages follows:
+An example notification message follows:

 ```
 CAS x.y.z has been released.
 This release addresses a rather serious security issue where successfully exercising this vulnerability